 Participating colleges will be responsible for reviewing applications and selecting scholarship recipients for their particular institution.

 Students selected for awards will be those who “fall between the cracks” of other financial aid programs.
-Similar to Roy Carver himself, who “pulled himself up by his bootstraps” and lived the American dream, awardees will be students of great potential and promise, who have worked hard to make ends meet and have been faced with challenging or debilitating situations in their lives.
+Similar to Roy Carver himself, who “pulled himself up by his bootstraps” and lived the American dream, awardees will be students of great potential and promise, who have encountered challenging or debilitating circumstances in their lives, but have worked hard to overcome them and make ends meet.

 In addition to grades and financial need, selection committees consider social barriers and other extenuating situations when choosing Carver Scholar recipients.